codefinity/micro-continuum/README.md

 ### Guidelines

-Anybody is welcome to contribute to this project as long as they make themselves conversantwith [these]() guidelines.
+Anybody is welcome to contribute to this project as long as they make themselves conversant with [these](https://github.com/codefinity/micro-id/wiki/Guidelines) guidelines.

 ### Methodologies
   * Domain Driven Design